Xeverous/the_website/website/pages/cpp/tutorials/beginner/ya_exceptions/01_introduction/introduction.rst

     What if :cch:`x` is defined outside the :cch:`try` block, it is of some class type and I call a member function on it that throws?
 Will the object be left in the same state as before the call or will it be left as-is (potentially modified) at the moment of throw?

 It will be left potentially modified.
 Any code executed before the :cch:`throw` statement can leave modifications.
 This question touches an important topic of **exception safety** - it's up to the class writer to ensure that when an exception is thrown from a member function, the object is left in a reasonable state.
-The C++ standard library defines multiple levels of *exception guuarantees*, which you can aim for when writing your code.
+The C++ standard library defines multiple levels of *exception guarantees*, which you can aim for when writing your code.
 They are explained in a later lesson.

     What happens when an exception is thrown and during stack unwinding, a destructor of some local object throws another exception?